 In this day and age, legal advertisements are everywhere – on TV, online, and plastered onto the sides of buses and Trax trains.
 Furthermore, if you have been charged with a crime, you have likely received solicitations by mail from lawyers seeking to be hired.
 With so many choices, finding the right lawyer for your case can be overwhelming.
 With the possibility of severe penalties such as jail time, this is a decision not to be made lightly.
 So where do you begin?

 With this checklist in mind, chances are, you know somebody who has been in a similar situation before.
 A word-of-mouth referral from a person you trust can be invaluable, so ask around.
 Family, friends, coworkers, and the like may be able to recommend a good criminal defense attorney that they have hired in the past.
 Ask questions, and if the attorney seems like a good prospect, set up a consultation to further explore their suitability.
-Fortunately, most attorneys offer an initial consultation free of charge, so before you make any decisions, you can meet the prospective lawyers face-to-face to discuss your case and to get a feel for whether or not they will be a good fit for you.
+Fortunately, most attorneys offer an initial consultation, so before you make any decisions, you can meet the prospective lawyers face-to-face to discuss your case and to get a feel for whether or not they will be a good fit for you.

 You will be able to search for a lawyer by practice area and county.
 The search brings up information about each lawyer, including location, contact information, and years of practice.